a-lipson/math/homework/analysis/336/project/sections/discussion.typ

 ]

 #proof[Proposition][
-  Consider the Ferrers diagram of the partition.
+  Consider the Young diagram of the partition.
   If a partition has $k$ parts, then there are $k$ rows in its diagram.
   If the largest part of a partitions is $k$, then there are $k$ columns in its partition.

-  Transpose the Ferrers diagram by flipping it across its central diagonal, swapping the number of rows and columns while maintaining the number of dots.
+  Transpose the Young diagram by flipping it across its central diagonal, swapping the number of rows and columns while maintaining the number of dots.
   This flipped partition is known as the conjugate partition.

   Thus, we have a bijection between the set of partitions with $k$ parts and the set of partitions with largest part $k$.